 Statistical features (mean, std, skewness)

-accuracy is achieved for the case of all 3 groups of features used for NN training.
+High accuracy is achieved for the case of all 3 groups of features used for NN training.
 Recently Ievgen Gorovyi presented this work at Signal Processing Symposium (SPS-2015) and got the 1st prize for the best publication.
-The best classification.